-- And I didn't just add one level of indirection, I added three! - But most of the time, elements exist and are not being moved - So represent this common case with a NULL pointer - -If the existence pointer is NULL, element exists: No indirection needed - -Backwards of the usual use of a NULL pointer, but so it goes! - In the uncommon case, traverse existence structure as shown on the preceding slides - -This is expensive, multiple cache misses - -But that is OK in the uncommon case - There is no free lunch: With this optimization, loads need memory_order_acquire rather than memory_order_relaxed or memory_order_consume
+- And I didn't just add one level of indirection, I added three! - But most of the time, elements exist and are not being moved - So represent this common case with a NULL pointer - -If the existence pointer is NULL, element exists: No indirection needed - -Backwards of the usual use of a NULL pointer, but so it goes!

+In the uncommon case, traverse existence structure as shown on the preceding slides

+-Expensive, multiple cache misses, but that is OK in the uncommon case